Arthur L. Collins: The strike is settled without further violence

 Anti-union business and community leaders called upon Governor Orman to send in the Colorado Volunteer Militia, but Lieutenant Governor David Coates persuaded him to allow for negotiations instead.
 The negotiations were successful, with Vincent St. John and Arthur Collins compromising over the issue of contracts.
 The district experienced 16 months of labor peace after the agreement.

 Tragedy again strikes the Smuggler-Union Mine

 On 20 November 1901, Arthur Collins was out of the country and his brother was in charge.
 A fire started in the Smuggler-Union outbuildings, and fed poisonous smoke into the mine tunnels.
 Twenty-four miners and mine foremen, both union and non-union, died.
 Vincent St. John arrived on the scene and, in the absence of any effective response by management, was credited with directing rescue efforts, including entering the smoke-filled mine at serious risk to his own health.
 St. John was credited with saving lives.

 In the aftermath of the fire, the company was criticized for failing to respond effectively.
-Arthur Collins' decision to eliminate the fireboss positions, and his practice of promoting non-union men with less experience, was considered a significant factor in management's early, fumbling response.
+Arthur Collins's decision to eliminate the fireboss positions, and his practice of promoting non-union men with less experience, was considered a significant factor in management's early, fumbling response.